avoidwork/dom-router/README.md

 #### ctx
 Context for DOM selector, defaults to `body` if not specified

-#### default
-[Optional] The default route to display if one is not specified, or an invalid route is specified

 #### delimiter
 Multi-tier routing delimiter, defaults to `/`, e.g. `#settings/billing`; each tier should map to a nested `id`

 #### logging
 `Boolean` which logs routing to `router.history[]` if `true`, defaults to `false`; could be a memory leak if logging is enabled and target `Elements` are removed from DOM

+#### start
+[Optional] The starting route to display if one is not specified, or an invalid route is specified

 ## API
 #### current()